“Get that corn outta my face.”

 - Fresh chopped cilantro (or parsley)

-Begin preheating grill once cashews are almost soaked.
-Then add soaked, drained cashews to the blender along with fresh garlic, water, 1 Tbsp olive oil (to start), maple syrup, lime juice, salt, pepper, sriracha, and spices.
+- Begin preheating grill once cashews are almost soaked.
+Then add soaked, drained cashews to the blender along with fresh garlic, water, olive oil (start with lesser end of range), maple syrup, lime juice, salt, pepper, sriracha, and spices.
 Nutritional yeast is optional.